SunseedLeaf/SunseedLeaf/README.md

 <p>quick dni:<br>
 DW fans, PC2 fans(exceptions for friends ig) and HH and HB fans<br>
 i don't like these fandoms. i hope you understand. :<<p>

+<p>i will hide anyone who bypasses slurs in pg. idc who you are or what you are, don't do that in public ON THE PG SERVER.<p>